 2. DofE Kit

 Do plan your route as a group – you all need to have an input into your route and navigation.
 Use your compass whenever you change direction on your path, to ensure you have the right one! (if you struggle to find a path with the right bearing, you might have gone wrong somewhere!)
 Write clear descriptions on your route card, so you can easily see where you need to go!
+Working well as a team, ultimately means you will all have more fun!
+If everyone is being a team player and helping out, there will be less tension and minimise arguments.

-Don’t leave it all to one person to do everything. similarly don’t leave anyone out because they struggle to use a compass and map – help them to learn the skill.
+Don’t leave it all to one person to do everything.
+Similarly, don’t leave anyone out because they struggle to use a compass and map – help them to learn the skill.
 Work together if you aren’t too sure where your location is on the map – it is never one person’s fault if you get a little lost!
-Don’t rush to plan your route, and take silly shortcuts – like deciding to walk along a boundary instead of altering your route to find a proper path.
+Don’t rush to plan your route, or take silly shortcuts – like deciding to walk along a boundary instead of altering your route to find a proper path.
 Your supervisors and assessors will notice these and will get you to change your route!

 4. Leave only footprints

 Do appreciate your surroundings; you may stumble across historic monuments, wildlife and other people.
 Respect the environment, take photos and explore things as a team.
+Always take your rubbish with you, and if you spot any litter along your route, pick it up too!

 Don’t disregard the Countryside Code!
 Close every gate you open, be respectful to farmers and their livestock and leave no trace you were ever there – so do not leave litter behind!